 9. A faculty member has the right to place any information into the WPAF that s/he feels is pertinent to the evaluation process.
 Primary consideration will be given to performance since the initial appointment or last promotion at this University.

-10. After the established deadline(s) set by the President each year, materials may not be added to the WPAF unless: (a) the material was not accessible prior to the deadline, and (b) the appropriate level of review at the time of the written request approves the addition of these materials to the File.
+10. After the established deadline(s) set by the President each year, materials may not be added to the WPAF unless: (a) the material was not accessible prior to the deadline, and (b) the University Board on Retention, Tenure and Promotion (UBRTP) approves the addition of these materials to the File.
+Following approval by UBRTP, material inserted in this fashion shall be returned to the initial evaluation committee for review, evaluation and comment before consideration at subsequent levels of review.
+Faculty submitting additional materials must initially submit the request to the Office of Faculty Affairs for routing.
 This provision does not affect requests for additional information or clarification from committees or administrators, recommendations, reasons, responses, etc. placed in the WPAF pursuant to university procedures in the normal course of the promotion process.

 11. Recommendations on promotion shall be based solely upon the contents of the candidate's WPAF.
 Should the President make a decision on any basis not directly related to the professional qualifications, work performance, or personal attributes of the person in question, those reasons shall be stated in writing and entered into the PAF and shall be immediately provided to the faculty member.